quixio/quix-docs/docs/platform/glossary.md

 Read more about [streams](../client-library/features/streaming-context.md).

+## Streaming Reader API

+A [WebSockets API](../apis/streaming-reader-api/intro.md) used to stream any data directly from a topic to an external application.
+Most commonly used to read the results of a model or service to a real-time web application.
+Your application **reads** data from Quix Platform.

+## Streaming Writer API

+An [HTTP API](../apis/streaming-writer-api/intro.md) used to send telemetry data from any source to a topic in the Quix platform.
+It should be used when it is not possible to use [Quix Streams](../client-library-intro.md).
+Your application **writes** data into Quix Platform.

 ## Time series data

 Tine-series data consists of values that change over time.
 Quix Streams supports numeric and string values.